-- You must be able to continue to house your animal while being advertised – preferably a minimum of one month.
+- You must be able to continue to house your animal while being advertised – preferably a minimum of two months.

 Re-Homing Assistance Program specifics:

 - There is no fee for this advertising service.

-- The fee to enroll your animal in the Re-Homing Assistance Program covers the period until the animal is adopted or placed in another home, whichever is first.
+- The fee to enroll your animal in the Re-Homing Assistance Program covers 60 days or until the animal is adopted or placed in another home, whichever is first.
 After 60 days, or should the adoption not work out and you choose to re-list your animal through the Re-Homing Assistance Program, an additional listing fee will apply.

 - This is a referral service only and CCHS acts only as a third-party resource for those looking to re-home their animals.